Ways you can help

 You can leave a bequest to QPILCH in your Will.
 Download our bequest clauses below or please contact our bequest officer for more information on 07 3846 6317 or email@example.com.

 You can also leave a bequest to our perpetual fund - The Civil Justice Fund - that is managed by the Queensland Community Foundation (QCF).
 Your bequest will be invested and remain in perpetuity.
 The interest earned from donations and bequests invested in the Civil Justice Fund will support civil law projects conducted by community legal centres that satisfy a legal need, involve partnerships with others, provide a practical legal service or involve research preparatory to developing a practical legal service, and are based on best practice in the relevant field.
 The Civil Justice Fund also supports civil casework on a full or part fee paying basis for public interest cases which have strong prospects of success.

 For more information on leaving a bequest to the Civil Justice Fund please contact QCF.

 Giving while living: You can also make a donation to the Civil Justice Fund during your lifetime by a direct deposit to the following account:

 A/c No: 00090244

 Or please download the donation form below and post or fax it to QCF.

-- Take part in one of our fundraising events such as the Walk for Justice held in Brisbane and Townsville each year in Law Week or Red Wine for Justice held every second year.
+- Take part in one of our fundraising events such as the Queensland Legal Walk held in Brisbane, Sunshine Coast, Mackay, Townsville and Cairns each year in Law Week or Red Wine for Justice held every second year.

 - Hold your own fundraising event.
 Please contact our fundraising officer for more details firstname.lastname@example.org.